Gr33nDrag0n69/LiskBeta/MD/ConfigureAPI.md

 It will also allow to limit remote IP address(es) that can send API calls to the server.
 (Even more secure) If you want to provide a Public API endpoint, it will also be part of this guide.

+**In the guide I use `betanet-api.lisknode.io` as the domain, `100.150.200.250` as the server IP and `5678` as the HTTP API local port.
+Make sure to adapt the commands to your own specific configuration.**

 ## Configure UFW firewall

 ```shell